-December can certainly be a fun month.
-All those parties and gatherings with friends and family, time off from work, trips and delicious meals are great way to get out of the routine.
-But for many of us, the holiday season can also create a lot of excess, especially with food.
+The holiday season is a time to enjoy ourselves in the company of loved ones and food is certainly at the center of many of our celebratory traditions.
+All those parties and gatherings with friends, co-workers and family, time off from work, trips and delicious meals are great way to break the routine, something that many of us embrace.
+But for many of us, the holiday season can also create a lot of excess, especially with food and drinks.

-I am a huge proponent of enjoying all that life has to offer in a balanced way, this means we need to break the all-or-nothing mentality and ditch deprivation, especially when it comes to food.
-I like to head into the holiday season with this same mentality.
+I am a huge proponent of enjoying the beauty of this season in a balanced way, this means we need to break the all-or-nothing mentality and ditch deprivation, especially when it comes to food.

 In my personal and clinical experience as a Registered Holistic Nutritionist, I notice that when we drop the excess vs. deprivation mindset, there is no need for extreme diets or workouts to fix things afterwards.
 I personally believe this is the best way to achieve a healthy relationship with food.

-I personally follow these when heading out to parties and have found they help me a lot to enjoy food in moderation and wake up feeling energized rather than sluggish the next morning:
+I personally follow these when heading to holiday gatherings and find they help me a lot to enjoy food in moderation and wake up feeling energized rather than sluggish the next morning: